Austin Riley Player Props: Braves vs. Padres

 Padres Pitching Rankings

-- The pitching staff for the Padres has a collective 8.8 K/9, which ranks 13th in the league.
+- The Padres pitching staff is eighth in MLB with a collective 9.5 strikeouts per nine innings.

-- The Padres have a 4.93 team ERA that ranks 20th among all MLB pitching staffs.
+- The Padres have the 14th-ranked team ERA across all MLB pitching staffs (4.49).

-- Padres pitchers combine to rank 18th in baseball in home runs given up (10 total, 1.3 per game).
+- The Padres rank 15th in baseball in home runs surrendered (10 total, 1.1 per game).

-- The Padres will look to Wacha (1-0) in his second start of the season.
+- Lugo (1-0) gets the start for the Padres, his second of the season.

-- His last time out came on Sunday against the Colorado Rockies, when the righty tossed six innings, surrendering four earned runs while allowing six hits.
+- The righty last appeared on Sunday against the Colorado Rockies, when he threw seven innings, allowing one earned run while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.